+Recall that a definable group $G$ is called {\bf linear} when there is a definable real closed field $\Rs$ such that $G$ is definably isomorphic to a definable subgroup of the general linear group $\GL_m(\Rs)$, for some positive integer $m$.
+In this section we will show that every definable linear group has finite definable rank, generalizing Proposition 1 in \cite{Tret} showing that linear algebraic groups over an algebraically closed field of characteristic $0$ contain a Zariski-dense finitely generated subgroup.

 In abstract groups, the rank of a subgroup can be bigger than the rank of the group.
-In fact, there are finitely generated free groups containing subgroups that are not finitely generated.
+For instance, the free group with $n+1$ generators $F_{n+1}$ embeds in the free group with $n$ generators $F_n$, and the commutator subgroup of $F_2$ has infinite rank \cite{free}.
 Similarly, there are definable groups containing definable subgroups with bigger definable rank.
 An example is given below.

 \begin{ex} Let $S$ be the semialgebraic group in \cite[5.3]{Strzebonski}.
 That is, $S = \R \times [1, e[$ with the operation defined by